Am I Eligible For Social Security Disability Benefits?

-At Gillick, Wicht, Gillick & Graf, we have been helping clients in Milwaukee and throughout all Wisconsin in SSDI claims.
+At Gillick, Wicht, Gillick & Graf, we have been helping clients in Milwaukee and throughout all Wisconsin with SSDI claims.
 Do not work with an inexperienced lawyer or go through the process alone if you are seeking benefits for Social Security Disability.
 Attorneys from our firm have extensive experience and knowledge to help you through the process.

 Types Of Social Security Benefits

 Many people get confused about the differences between Social Security Disability Insurance (SSDI) Benefits and Supplemental Security Income (SSI) benefits.
 SSDI is an insurance program for disabled workers.
 It is not income-based, and eligibility depends on a number of factors.
-SSI is an income-based program intended to help blind, elderly and disabled Americans who are below a certain income level.
+SSI is an income-based program intended to help blind, elderly, and disabled Americans who are below a certain income level.

-Qualifying For SSDI Benefits
+Qualifying For Social Security Disability Income Benefits

 There are a number of factors involved with qualifying for disability insurance benefits.
 First, it is necessary that you have been working for a length of time and paying into the program.
 The amount of benefits you are eligible to receive will depend on the time for which you have been paying.